-February 22, 1932 was a Monday.
-George Washington’s Birthday.
-Hooker, 42, enjoying his morning coffee and warming himself by the wood stove, gazed out of his window at Goose Pond.
+February 22, 1932, was a Monday.
+George Washington’s birthday.
+Hooker, forty-two, was enjoying his morning coffee,warming himself by the wood stoveand gazing out of his window at Goose Pond.
 The window had a nice vantage point, the old MacDarby homestead being perched on a gentle rise just above the Pond’s dam.
-The Pond was of course frozen that day and the sky was clear.
-That morning he saw a strange, black column of smoke rising from the far end of Goose Pond.
+The Pond was, of course, frozen that day and the sky was clear.
+That morning, he saw a strange, black column of smoke rising from the far end of Goose Pond.

 Joseph “Hooker” Moore was born in 1890 in Saugerties, NY to John and Elizabeth MacDarby Moore.
-Four years later the family would establish their Goose Pond dairy farm -- and Hooker’s home for most of his life.
-Their spacious 10-room farmhouse, perhaps the first on Lower Goose, would stand watch over the lake for the next 100 years.
-John was a superintendent at a Lee papermill.
-Elizabeth, it would appear, was a force of nature as she never seemed to take her husband’s name – she went by Mrs. MacDarby.
-And their farm was always called the MacDarby Farm.
+Four years later, the family would establish their Goose Pond dairy farm, which was to remain = Hooker’s home for most of his life.
+Their spacious ten-room farmhouse, probably the first on Lower Goose, would stand watch over the lake for the next 100 years.
+Elizabeth, it would appear, was a force of nature ands never seemed to take her husband’s name – she went by Mrs. MacDarby.
+Their farm was always known as the MacDarby Farm.
 And today there’s a nearby McDarby Road (misspelled, I’ll point out) but not any Moore Lane.